-They will not be able to see their children because they cheated on their spouse; and
+They will not be able to see their children because they cheated on their spouse.

 Their spouse will get everything because of their adultery.

-While Texas courts may consider adultery during a divorce case, it does not play a significant role in the outcome of the division of property or child custody (known as conservatorship in Texas).
+While Texas courts may consider adultery during a divorce case, adultery does not play a significant role in the outcome of the division of property or child custody (known as conservatorship in Texas).
 To learn more, read “How Does Adultery Factor into Your Texas Divorce?”

 While it is true that, statistically speaking, mothers are awarded primary custody rights more often, Texas courts cannot make child custody decisions based on gender or any other discriminatory reasons.